How do I know if my data collection complies with the GDPR PIA?

 How to conduct a privacy impact assessment?

-A Privacy Impact Assessment (PIA GDPR) should contain at least:
+A Privacy Impact Assessment (GDPR PIA) should contain at least:

 - A description of the processing operations, the purposes of the data processing, a description of the legitimate interest of the data controller in the collection and processing of such personal data